iCliniq Logo

 Welcome back to icliniq.com.

 If you are not using any steroid, then your condition can be related to heat, because heat and friction can cause that much of redness.
 There is nothing to worry.
-I suggest using Itchcam lotion (aloe vera gel, Calamine, and Paraffin), topical application twice daily and tablet Levocetirizine once daily for five days after consulting your GP or a nearby dermatologist.
+I suggest using Itchcam lotion (aloe vera gel, Calamine, and Paraffin), topical application twice daily and tablet Levocetirizine once daily for five days after consulting your GP (general physician) or a nearby dermatologist.
 I suggest you follow these preventive measures:

 1. Avoid tight, occlusive, and synthetic under garments and clothes.